weakish/docs-en/views/leanengine_webhosting_guide-node.md

 {% block project_constraint %}

-Project skeleton
+### Project skeleton
-Take the example project as an example, in the root directory we see a `package.json` file.
-Note: **All Node.js projects must contain `package.json` in order to be correctly recognized by LeanEngine as a Node.js project.
+Take the example project as an example, in the project root directory we see a `package.json` file.
+Note: All Node.js projects must contain `package.json` in order to be correctly recognized by LeanEngine.

-Because of some historical issues, please make sure that there is ** no ** file named `cloud/main.js` in your project.
+For historical reasons, please make sure that there is no file named `cloud/main.js` in your project.

 #### package.json

-There are [many options](https://docs.npmjs.com/files/package.json)that can be specified in the `package.json`of Node.js , which usually looks like this:
+There are [many options](https://docs.npmjs.com/files/package.json) that can be specified in `package.json`.
+It usually looks like this:

 ```json